Accountability Tool

 • Co-develop a ‘shared values’ document at the start of partnerships.

-• Evidence of strength: Signed shared values or partnership principles.
+• Strength: Co-developed, signed shared values or partnership principles.

 • Share origin stories, motivations/goals, timeframes and constraints.

-• Evidence of strength: Partnership onboarding materials, meeting notes, project briefs etc.
+• Strength: Partnership onboarding materials, meeting notes, project briefs etc. that show evidence of co-sharing on these items.

 • Have exit or conflict processes prepared in case trust breaks down.

-• Evidence of strength: Co-developed conflict resolution protocols, off-boarding processes.
+• Strength: Co-developed conflict resolution protocols, off-boarding processes.

 3. Invest in Deeper, Long-Term Relationships